 AKDN has restored an imposing 19th-century mausoleum in central Kabul over the grave of Timur Shah, the king who made Kabul the Afghan capital in place of Kandahar.
 The surrounding open space has been reclaimed and landscaped to create a green park in the heart of the city.

-Since 2003, war-damaged quarters of the old city of Kabul have been the focus of an AKDN programme to conserve key historic buildings, including houses, mosques, shrines and public facilities.
+Since 2003, war-damaged quarters of the old city of Kabul have been the focus of an AKDN programme (the Aga Khan Trust for Culture) to conserve key historic buildings, including houses, mosques, shrines and public facilities.
 Upgrading works have also improved living conditions for some 15,000 residents of the old city in the neighbourhoods of Asheqan wa Arefan, Chindawol and Kuche Kharabat.

 As of 2016, AKTC had: